XHJPA-FM

-XHJPA-FM is a Regional Mexican radio station serving Jojutla and Cuernavaca, Morelos.
+XHJPA-FM is a radio station on 90.3 FM serving Jojutla and Cuernavaca, Morelos, Mexico.

 History

 XHJPA began as XEDO-AM 1190 with a concession granted on October 6, 1965.
 The call sign was changed to XEJPA-AM in the late 1990s or early 2000s, at the same time the station began transmitting at night and increased its day power to 5 kW.
 Formats of the late 1990s and early 2000s included "La Grande 1190 AM", W Radio, and the short-lived Red W Interactiva.

 XEJPA migrated to FM in 2011 and became XHJPA-FM, branding as "La Poderosa".
 The station became "La Mexicana" in 2013, when the Radiorama cluster in Cuernavaca split; it retained this name until November 2019, when it flipped to Spanish adult contemporary as "Stereo Vida".